onooinc-code/SoulyCorev2/BugTrack.md

 ### Bug #25: Vercel Build Fails (Stale `messages` table)

 **Error Details:**
 The application is failing on Vercel with a `500 Internal Server Error` and a client-side error `column "parentMessageId" of relation "messages" does not exist`.
-This confirms that the Vercel build cache is preserving a stale version of the `messages` table which does not include the recently added `parentMessageId` column.
+This confirms that the Vercel build cache is preserving a stale version of the `messages` table which does not include the `parentMessageId` column.
 The `CREATE TABLE IF NOT EXISTS` statement in the `db:create` script is being skipped, leading to a crash when the application code tries to insert a message with the new property.

 **Solution:**
 Implemented the definitive solution for Vercel's stale schema caching issue by expanding the `DROP TABLE` strategy.